1. Home

 Does home insurance cover roof leaks?

-Home insurance will cover roof leaks if you have home emergency cover.
+Home insurance covers roof leaks if you have home emergency cover.
 Cover for roof damage can be included as standard with some insurers but always check your policy details to be sure.

-If finding the source of a leak proves to be more difficult than first thought, a trace and access policy could help.
+If finding the source of a leak proves to be more difficult than first thought, trace and access cover could help.
 This means finding out where a potential leak is coming from.
 It’s included in most home insurance policies.

 How much cover do I need?